jwdavis1989/catCollector/README.md

 ### POST /owner
 This will edit a User in the database based on username.
+Allows you to change the Admin rights of a user, as well as set or blank their sessionData.

 ### GET /cat
 Returns all cats.